honeybadger2121-home/badgertechnologies-website/IT-Consultant-Job-Description.md

 ## Required Qualifications

 ### **Education & Experience**
-- Bachelor's degree in Information Technology, Computer Science, or related field **OR equivalent experience**
+- Associates or Bachelor's degree in Information Technology, Computer Science, or related field **OR equivalent experience**
-- **1-3 years** of experience in IT consulting, systems administration, or cybersecurity (willing to train the right person)
+- **1-3 years** of experience in IT consulting, systems administration, or cybersecurity
 - **Sales experience preferred but not required** - we value hustle over experience
 - Demonstrated interest in cybersecurity and technology assessment
 - **Entrepreneurial experience or startup background strongly preferred**